Designer Screen Layout

 Properties

-Remote Process
+7 | Remote Process |

 Menu and toolbar

+You can create, open, and save process flows and configure the designer settings.
 Unlike projects, process flows can only be executed on the server after it has been distributed to the server.
 Process flows cannot be executed on Designer because the Designer works in a client environment.
+You can execute process flows on the User Portal provided by the server.

 Menu